 By Natalie Jones, Business Development Manager

-People have been gravitating towards online streaming more and more, especially after the effects of lockdown, and there is no denying that Netflix and Amazon Prime are the largest players in the industry- but with the market becoming increasingly competitive, consumers are using original content as a major deciding factor in where they’re going to watch.
+People have been gravitating towards online streaming more and more, especially after the effects of the lockdown and there is no denying that Netflix and Amazon Prime are the largest players in the industry- but with the market becoming increasingly competitive, consumers are using original content as a major deciding factor in where they’re going to watch.

 In 2021, Netflix spent $14 billion on content, and a hefty portion of that would have been allocated to original content.
 A good example of what they’ve done previously is their 2019 film The Irishman, which was one of their most-watched movies ever and cost around $160 million, largely thanks to some anti-ageing special effects.

 Netflix also created House of Cards which was an incredibly successful attempt to use a completely data-driven approach to content creation.
 The streaming service analyzed data patterns of preference to formulate a show around these trends – meaning in theory, they were able to create a show which was customized to their audiences desires.

 Amazon, whilst not quite on the same level as Netflix, spent similarly staggering amounts on content: at just under $10 billion last year and $250 million just for the rights to the new Lord of the Rings series